zelcion/birbs/README.md

 # Birbs
-Admire all your joyful events with this event manager and encapsulator!
+Capture and admire all your joyful events with this event manager and encapsulator!